Itō Ittōsai

-According to legend, he floated across the Sagami Bay on a piece of driftwood from Ōshima Island, part of the Izu Islands.
+According to legend, he floated across the Sagami Bay on a piece of driftwood from Ōshima Island, a part of the Izu Islands.
 The trust of the local villagers was earned when Yagorō chased away a group of bandits that went around raiding and pillaging.
 As he desired to be a great swordsman, the villagers paid for Yagorō's travels in seeking out a master.
 On his journey, Yagorō reached Tsurugaoka Hachimangū Shinto shrine in Kamakura where he paid homage to the gods and practiced his swordsmanship.
-One particular day, an unknown assailant tried to attack Yagorō but he, unconsciously and without thinking, drew his sword and cut down his attacker in one swift stroke.
-Not understanding this technique, Yagorō would later describe it as Musōken (夢想剣), a fundamental aspect of his swordsmanship's philosophy.
+One particular day, an unknown assailant tried to attack Yagorō but he unconsciously and without thinking drew his sword and cut down his attacker in one swift stroke.
+Not understanding this technique, Yagorō later described it as Musōken (夢想剣), a fundamental aspect of his swordsmanship's philosophy.
 Musōken is either an offensive or defensive technique that is delivered spontaneously and without thinking, fully anticipating an opponent's movement; a type of extra-sensory perception similar to mushin.

 In another predicament, Ittōsai developed Hosshato when engaging multiple enemies in his bedroom.
-He would later change his name to "Itō Ittōsai Kagehisa" (Ittōsai being a 'Bugō', martial name).
+He later changed his name to "Itō Ittōsai Kagehisa" (Ittōsai being a 'Bugō', martial name).
 It is said Ittōsai's style evolved from the Chūjō-ryū style of his master, Kanemaki Jisai.
-Among the many pupils that Ittōsai trained, one such was his successor, Ono Tadaaki, who would go on to serve the Tokugawa.
-The Itō-ryū style is grounded for some in Zen influence due to Ono Tadaaki's contact with the famed Buddhist priest, Takuan Sōhō.
-This is a reasonable assumption since later Itō-ryū swordsmen advocated directness and simplicity in their technique of the "one stroke."
+Among the many pupils that Ittōsai trained, one such was his successor, Ono Tadaaki who went on to serve the Tokugawa.
+The Ittō-ryū style is grounded for some in Zen influence due to Ono Tadaaki's contact with the famed Buddhist priest, Takuan Sōhō.
+This is a reasonable assumption since later Ittō-ryū swordsmen advocated directness and simplicity in their technique of the "one stroke."

 In order to become famous, it is said Itō Ittōsai fought 33 duels in a Musha shugyō without losing even once, which makes him second only to Miyamoto Musashi's over 60 duels.

 His main sword was a katana crafted by the Ichimonji school, heirs of the great Emperor Go-Toba's investment in swordmaking.
 This sword was the one Ittōsai used in his 33 duels, and was later passed on to Grand Masters of the Ittō-ryū, starting with the 4th one, Kamei Heiemon.

-In one of Ittōsai's duels, he defeated Migogami Tenzen despite Ittōsai being armed with a wooden bokken and Tenzen using a traditional steel katana.
+In one of Ittōsai's duels, he defeated Mikogami Tenzen, who later changed his name to Ono Tadaaki, despite Ittōsai being armed with a wooden bokken and Tenzen using a traditional steel katana.
 Ittōsai wielded his weapon so precisely that he didn't harm Tenzen at all.
-Tenzen went on to be Ittōsai's disciple, and would become the second head of Ittōsai's ryu after changing his name to Ono Tadaaki.
+Tenzen went on to be Ittōsai's disciple and became the second head of Ittōsai's ryu.

+In popular culture

+Ittōsai features in Takehiko Inoue's award-winning manga Vagabond, heavily featuring as a mentor-type character during the manga's 'Kojiro arc', but also appearing later to duel Miyamoto Musashi.

+Ittōsai appears as a recruitable character in the game Inindo, produced by Koei for the Super Nintendo Entertainment System.
+He will frequently be found challenging the player to a duel.